jkasimotto/Aerial-Image-Segmentation/unet/README.md

                         number of workers used in the dataloader -n NUM_CLASSES, --num-classes NUM_CLASSES
-                        number of classes for semantic segmentation
+                        number of classes for semantic segmentation -u USE_WANDB, --use-wandb USE_WANDB
+                        option to log on wandb

 ```
 ### Outputs